Computation of optimal beams in weak turbulence: Numerical examples

 Noting that $\Phi(K,K_z)$ is negligible when $\|K\|>6/l_0$, we set $K\in[-K_{\max},K_{\max}]$ with $\Delta K=1/4l_0$ and $K_{\max}=6/l_0$.
 In Figure~\ref{fig:focused_comparison_intensity} (right panel), we test the light intensity given by the optimal beam using different assumptions in the calculation.
 The computation generated by using small-length-scale cutoff assumption agrees very well with that generated using the homogeneous assumption only, for all values of $R$.
 One should note, however, the computation using the homogeneous random medium assumption, as shown in equation~\eqref{eqn:H11_Fourier_new}, uses $2$-dimensional integral (for $d=1$ setup here), takes around $16$ minutes, while the same computation took around $3$ seconds using the small-length-scale cutoff assumption, where the computation is $1$-folded integral, suggested in~\eqref{eq:H_11_Fourier_new}.
 This holds true for every entry of $\mathcal{H}_\rmf$, and thus brings a significant savings in computation.

 Also shown in Figure~\ref{fig:focused_comparison_intensity} is a comparison of the optimal beam and the focused beam.
 In all cases, the focused beam gives weaker light intensity at the receiver in comparison to the optimal beam.
+Also, while one might think that the optimization result is a trivial result because it has an approximately Gaussian profile of intensity, it is important to note that the optimal beam is complex-valued and the phase information is crucial.
+The complex-valued beam is not itself a Gaussian profile.
+See Figure~\ref{vector_free_space} for an example of a non-Gaussian, complex-valued beam profile which has a Gaussian profile of intensity.

+Figure~\ref{fig:focused_comparison_intensity} is evidence that the optimal beam has a beam divergence that is small.
+More specifically, note that the optimal beam has an intensity of approximately 1 after traveling a distance of $Z=3000$ m, from a transmitter of size $r=0.05$ m to a receiver of the same size ($R=0.05$ m).
+Hence, beam divergence must be small in order to allow the full intensity of the beam to reach such a small receiver.
+Such a phenomenon has been seen in previous calculations of optimal beams, in the case of a uniform non-turbulent medium and a phase screen model of turbulence \cite{schulz2004iterative}.
+In Figure~\ref{fig:focused_comparison_intensity}, this phenomenon is also seen in the case of the turbulence setup of the present paper.